CompactMods/CompactCrafting/README.md

 a work in progress, but most of the major features are in place and operational.
 Here is a summary:

 ## Feature: Data-driven Recipes
-All the recipes are loaded from the `data/<container>/miniaturization` folder.
-They are loaded as unique recipes;
-see the Wiki for some examples, or click [here](recipes/diamond_block.json) for a full example file.
+All the recipes are loaded from the `data/<container>/recipes` folder, the same as any other datapack-driven recipe.
+[See the wiki][RecipeSpec] for some examples, or click [here](recipes/diamond_block.json) for a full example file.

 ## Feature: Recipe layers
 Previously, the crafting mechanic forced a designer to be incredibly explicit about how recipe layers were defined.
 Given